 Want to know a secret?
-You don’t actually need all those extra features on your policy like different investment options and hedging strategies.
+You don’t actually need all those extra features on your policy.
+These are things like different investment options and hedging strategies.

-Policies like variable universal life and indexed universal life are dependent on the performance of the insurer’s own investments and financial situation, or the market, which leaves room for uncertainty.
+Policies like variable universal life and indexed universal life are dependent on the performance of the insurer’s own investments and financial situation.
+They could also depend on the market, which leaves room for uncertainty.

-Essentially, the insurance provider estimates what their performance will be like and then encourages policyholders like you to pay premiums which are actually higher than the minimum required payment just to ensure your policy remains active.
+Essentially, the insurance provider estimates what their performance will be like.
+Then they encourage policyholders like you to pay premiums that are actually higher than the minimum required payment.
+This is just to ensure your policy remains active.

-Unfortunately, you could end up wasting a lot of money in this scenario if the insurance company’s assumptions about their performance turn out to be incorrect.
+Unfortunately, you could end up wasting a lot of money in this scenario.
+Because the insurance company’s assumptions about their performance could turn out to be incorrect.

 Now, these types of policies are geared primarily toward individuals looking to save up for their retirement funds.